 Bill and Melinda Gates to separate after 27 years of marriage

-The Microsoft co-founder said the couple "will continue our work together" at their charitable foundation.
+The Microsoft co-founder says the couple "will continue our work together" at their charitable foundation.

 More in www.cnet.com